-Beginning in late January, students will use the PowerSchool portal to enter their schedule requests.
+Beginning in late January, students will use the PowerSchool portal to enter their schedule requests with their school counselors.
 This system allows for a simplified approach for students and families when making choices regarding their courses for next year.
-Students will receive instruction on how to register for courses at our scheduling meetings in late January.
+Students will receive instruction on how to register for courses at our scheduling meetings in mid-January.